 A bunion is a painful bony lump that can develop on the side of your foot and can affect the way you walk.
-Bunions are the most common forefoot problem in adults and tend to be more common in women than in men.* Bunions affect around 1 in 4 adults and is one of the most common forefoot problems in adults and tend to be more common in women than in men.#
+Bunions are the most common forefoot problem in adults and tend to be more common in women than in men.* Bunions affect around 1 in 4 adults.

-The first signs that a bunion is developing is the big toe angling towards the second toe.
-The big toe can also become swollen and pain can develop in the joint.
-These symptoms can make it difficult to walk and lead to further pain in the ball of the foot.
+The first signs that a bunion is developing is hard lumps on the big toe angling towards the second toe.
+The big toe can also become swollen and pain can develop.
+These symptoms can make it difficult to walk.
 Shoes may no longer fit properly, leading to skin over the bunion becoming red, hard or swollen.
 Fluid can also develop under the skin.
 The pressure from the big toe could, in extreme cases cause the second toe to also become deformed, and in severe cases the big toe can push the second toe up out of place.

 If someone in your family has bunions you’re thought to be more predisposed to them.
-Poorly-fitting shoes, arthritis and potentially osteoarthritis in older age, can also trigger bunions.
+Poorly-fitting shoes can also trigger bunions.

 There are several factors at play that cause bunions and make them worse.
 Bunions are known to run in families and conditions like rheumatoid arthritis can cause them.
 Ill-fitting shoes can also aggravate the problem by crowding the toes together and exacerbating the underlying condition